Whoaa512/starred/README.md

 - [bigscience-workshop/bigscience](https://github.com/bigscience-workshop/bigscience) - Central place for the engineering/scaling WG: documentation, SLURM scripts and logs, compute environment and data.
 - [titzer/virgil](https://github.com/titzer/virgil) - A fast and lightweight native programming language
 - [edoardottt/awesome-hacker-search-engines](https://github.com/edoardottt/awesome-hacker-search-engines) - A curated list of awesome search engines useful during Penetration testing, Vulnerability assessments, Red/Blue Team operations, Bug Bounty and more
-- [unifi-utilities/unifios-utilities](https://github.com/unifi-utilities/unifios-utilities) - A collection of  enhancements for UnifiOS based devices
+- [unifi-utilities/unifios-utilities](https://github.com/unifi-utilities/unifios-utilities) - Enhancing Your UniFi Experience
 - [phyver/GameShell](https://github.com/phyver/GameShell) - a game to learn (or teach) how to use standard commands in a Unix shell
 - [wfxr/forgit](https://github.com/wfxr/forgit) - :zzz: A utility tool powered by fzf for using git interactively.
 - [github/scripts-to-rule-them-all](https://github.com/github/scripts-to-rule-them-all) - Set of boilerplate scripts describing the normalized script pattern that GitHub uses in its projects.